-In compliance with The Higher Education Opportunity Act (HEOA), Terra State will implement the following notification guidelines in the event of a missing student.
-In the event it is believed a student (residential or commuter) is missing, especially if the student has been missing for 24 hours or more, the Campus Security Office should be contacted at 419-559-2253.
-If the student is a residential student, and an initial report is made to a resident assistant or to the Director of Residence Life, the Campus Safety and Security Manager and the Associate Dean of Students will also be contacted by the appropriate staff members.
+In compliance with The Higher Education Opportunity Act (HEOA), Terra State Community College (TSCC) will implement the following notification guidelines in the event of a missing student.
+The Missing Student Notification Policy can also be found in the TSCC Annual Security Report.
+TSCC Annual Security Report can be found at Annual Campus Safety, Security and Fire Report The Higher Education Opportunity Act (HEOA) can be found at HEOA

+In the event it is believed a student (residential or commuter) is missing, especially if the student has been missing for 24 hours or more, the Campus Safety & Security Office should be contacted immediately (419) 559-2253 and the Fremont Police Department (419) 332-6464.
+If the student is a residential student, the resident assistant and the Director of Residence Life and or designee will also be contacted by the appropriate staff members.

-Any student living in an on-campus housing facility has the option to register a confidential contact person to be notified in the case that student is determined to be missing.
-Only authorized campus officials and law enforcement officers in furtherance of a missing person investigation may have access to this confidential information and that is may not be disclosed outside of a missing person investigation, unless otherwise specified by the student.
+Any student living in an on-campus housing facility has the option to register a confidential contact person to be notified in the case that the on-campus student is determined to be missing.
+Only authorized campus officials and law enforcement officers in furtherance of a missing person investigation may have access to this information, unless otherwise specified by the student.
 The student should include any other information in his or her registration.
-Registration forms may be filled out in the Residence Life Office.
+Registration forms may be completed in the office of Residence Life.

-All students should be advised that even if they have not registered a contact person in the Residence Life Office, local law enforcement officials will be notified to aid in an investigation, as will other agencies as necessity dictates.
+All students should be advised that even if they have not registered a contact person in the office Residence Life, local law enforcement officials will be notified to aid in an investigation, as will other agencies as necessity dictates.

-Parents or guardians of any student less than 18 years of age and not emancipated will be notified within 24 hours of determining the student has been missing for 24 hours, regardless of registration status, in addition to notifying any additional contact person designated by the student.
-Any reports or notification of missing students will be referred within 24 hours of the determination that the student missing to the local law enforcement officials, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+Parents or guardians of any student less than 18 years of age and not emancipated will be notified immediately, regardless of registration status.

-Suspected missing students should be reported immediately to the Terra State Campus Safety and Security Office.
+Any reports or notification of missing students will be referred immediately to local law enforcement officials.

-- If a student residing in an on-campus housing facility is determined to have been missing for 24 hours or more, the following procedures will be implemented: - If the student has designated a contact person, notifying that contact person within 24 hours. - If the person is under 18 years of age and is not emancipated, notifying the student's custodial parent or guardian and any other designated contact person within 24 hours. - Local law enforcement with jurisdiction in the area the student is missing will be contacted within 24 hours (regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor), as will the President and the President's Cabinet.
-The President and the President's staff will receive notifications of the investigation from the Associate Dean of Students or the Campus Safety and Security Manager.
+If a student residing in a campus housing facility is determined to have been missing for 24 hours or more, the following procedures will be implemented:

+Local law enforcement will be contacted immediately as will the President, or his /her designee and the President's Leadership Team.
+The President and the President's Leadership Team will receive notifications of the investigation from the Director of Campus Safety & Security, and or, a designee.

-- Campus officials will aid local law enforcement in whatever capacity, as well as aid in seeking and obtaining information from any campus sources, such as roommates, classmates, teammates, professors, staff members, and any other campus constituents who may have information pertinent to the investigation. - The President will coordinate all media efforts with Public Affairs and the Senior Vice President of Innovation and Strategic Planning. - The Associate Dean of Students and members of the Student Affairs Staff will work with family members to keep them apprised of the situation and to offer support. - The President will determine and coordinate any other responsibilities as needed. - NOTE: This procedure may be implemented in less than 24 hours if circumstances warrant a faster implementation.
+Campus officials will aid local law enforcement in whatever capacity, as well as aid in seeking and obtaining information from any campus sources, such as roommates, classmates, teammates, professors, staff members, and any other campus constituents who may have information pertinent to the investigation.

+The President will coordinate all media efforts with the Assistant Vice President for Student and Enrollment Services and the Senior Vice President of Innovation and Strategic Planning.

+The Student Affairs Staff will work with family members to keep them apprised of the situation and to offer support.

+The President will determine and coordinate any other responsibilities as needed.

+NOTE: This procedure may be implemented in less than 24 hours if circumstances warrant a faster response.